gpbl/react-day-picker/docs/customization.md

+---
+sort: 9
+section: Getting Started
-# Options
+title: Customization Options

-Learn how to change how months, weeks and days are displayed in the calendar.
+description: Learn to change how months, weeks and days are displayed in the calendar.
+---

+# Customization Options

 ## Display the Outside Days